varikvalefor/matel/README.md

 The authorisation token _n_ of Matel should be placed onto a line such that the line matches the format `authtoken: `_n_.
 #### Colour
 The colours of Matel's TUI can be changed through the editing of the `Colour` module, which is located at `src/Colour.hs`.
-Like the rest of Matel, `Colour` has decent documentation and can be edited reasonably easily.
+Like most other modules of Matel, `Colour` has decent documentation and can be edited reasonably easily.